2025 Conference Schedule & Speakers

 Parent Like a Champion Workshop

-McKenna Hall Room TBD
+McKenna Hall Room 202

 Join Play Like a Champion's Kristin Sheehan as she takes attendees through the Parent Like a Champion program, a one-hour workshop that has transformed the culture at youth sports organizations across the country.